edewindt/CompetitiveProgramming/README.md

     * The code examples are located in: 'code/DataStructs/'
 * All Complexity descriptions are located in: 'text/Complexities.md'
     * The code examples are located in: 'code/Complexity/'
+* All Algorithm descriptions are located in: 'text/Algorithms.md'
+    * The code examples are located in: 'code/Algorithms/'